geerteltink/dockerfiles/README.md

 ## Usage

-1. Use a custom [docker-compose.yml](docker-compose.yml) file to do the work for you.
+1. Use a custom [docker compose.yml](docker compose.yml) file to do the work for you.
 Adjust the settings needed for the project.
 2. Copy `.env.dist` to `.env` and change at least the project id.
-3. Start the container with `docker-compose up -d`.
+3. Start the container with `docker compose up -d`.

 - For consistency the source code lives in the `/app` dir.
 - The app is available at [http://localhost/](http://localhost/).